 - 1. Aerial Cartwheel: An airborne tumbling skill which emulates a cartwheel, performed without placing hands on the ground. - 2.
 Airborne (performed by Individuals, Groups or Pairs): A state or skill in which the athlete is free of contact from another athlete and the performance surface. - 3.
 Airborne Hip Over Head Rotation (performed by Individuals): An action in which the hips continuously rotate over the head and there is a moment of no contact with the performance surface (Example: Round off or a Back Handspring). - 4.
 Atlanto-Axial Instability (AAI): A potential condition for an athlete with an intellectual disability or neurological symptom that is characterized by excessive movement at the junction between the atlas (C1) and axis (C2) cervical vertebra of the spine as a result of either a bony or ligamentous abnormality.
 Note: AAI is referenced herein as a precaution for Special Olympic, Special Abilities and/or Adaptive Abilities Teams or any athlete that may potentially have AAI or any physical condition associated with spinal cord compression.
-Any skills that may pose a danger to an athlete with AAI or any physical condition associated with spinal cord compression (including but not limited to forward rolls, backward rolls and any skill that may put an athlete with AAI or any spinal cord compression condition at risk, etc.) are prohibited without the written approval/clearance by a medical professional and proof of all waivers and documentation, prior to any physical activity, is the direct responsibility of the Team Director and Coach. - 5.
+Any skills that may pose a danger to an athlete with AAI or any physical condition at risk, etc.) are prohibited without the written approval/clearance by a medical professional and proof of all waivers and documentation, prior to any physical activity, is the direct responsibility of the Team Director and Coach. - 5.
 Axis Rotation: An action in which an athlete rotates around her/his vertical or horizontal center. - 6.
 Category: Denoting the style of the routine (Example: Pom, Hip Hop, Jazz, High Kick). - 7.
 Connected/Consecutive Skills: An action in which the athlete performs skills continuously, without a step, pause or break in between (Example: Double Pirouette or Double Toe Touch). - 8.
 Contact (performed by Groups or Pairs): The state or condition of physical touching.
 Touching of the hair or clothing is not considered contact. - 9.
 Division: Denoting the composition of a competing group of individuals (Example: Senior, Junior). - 10.
 Drop (performed by Individuals): An action in which the airborne athlete lands on a body part other than his/her hand(s) or feet. - 11.
 Elevated: An action in which an athlete is moved to a higher position from a lower position in relation to the performance surface. - 12.
 Head Level: A designated and averaged height; the crown of the head of a standing individual while standing upright with straight legs.
 (Clarification: this is an approximate height to measure space, and is not changed by bending, inverting etc.) - 13.
 Height of the Skill: Where the action is taking place. - 14.
 Hip Level: A designated and averaged height; the height of a standing individual's hips while standing upright with straight legs.
 (Clarification: this is an approximate height to measure space, and is not changed by bending, inverting etc.) - 15.
 Hip Over Head Rotation (performed by Individuals): An action characterized by continuous movement where an athlete's hips rotate over his/her own head in a skill (Example: Back Walkover or Cartwheel). - 16.
 Hip Over Head Rotation (performed by Groups or Pairs): An action characterized by continuous movement where the Performing Athlete's hips rotate over his/her own head in a lift or partnering skill.